ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 | elu_4 (ELU)             |     (None, 512)          |
 | dense_2 (Dense)         |     (None, 1)            |

-The distance can be calculated with the predicted height by the following formula witch is described at this[page](http://www.pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/).
+The distance can be calculated with the predicted height by the following formula which is described at this[page](http://www.pyimagesearch.com/2015/01/19/find-distance-camera-objectmarker-using-python-opencv/).
 ```python
 distance = (predicted_real_car_height * 29.4 / np.abs(object_height_in_pixel)) * 10
 ```